WZ Columbae

+The star was discovered to be a variable star when the Hipparcos data was analyzed.
+It was given its variable star designation in 1999.
 WZ Columbae was originally listed as a slowly pulsating B-type star by the General Catalogue of Variable Stars.
 However, observations from Hempel & Howlger (2003) reveal it to be overabundant in strontium and barium.
 Combined with Hipparcos photometry, this led to the object being reclassified as an Alpha2 Canum Venaticorum variable.
 Based on data collected in the Hipparcos passband, it fluctuates between magnitudes 5.27 and 5.29 over 1.38 days.
 However, TESS data suggests a period of 2.76618±0.00004 days; double that of the earlier data.